amenzhinsky/vsftpdmgr/README.md

 ## Running

-Currently only postgresql is supported.
+The service requires a database storage, but currently only postgresql is supported.

 `DATABASE_URL` is passed to the binary via environment variable instead of a flag for security reasons.